 Greece finally gained independence in 1832, and Athens was named capital.
 The King employed architects to redesign the city and erect impressive neo-classical buildings, such as the Royal Palace, today the Greek Parliament.

 Athens grew rapidly through the 19th century, while Greek refugees from Anatolia flooded the city in 1920s after the Greek-Turkish war.
 Athens suffered greatly during the World Wars.
-Years of struggle between left and right in the post-war era led to a military dictatorship known as the Junta until 1974.
+Years of struggle between left and right in the post-war era led to a 7-year military dictatorship known as the Junta until 1974.

 In the late 20th century, Athens developed into a truly modern city and in 2004 it hosted the Olympic Games.
-During the eurozone crisis from 2009, it became the centre of widespread protests against the government, leading to civil unrest.
+Since the eurozone crisis from 2009, it became the centre of widespread protests against the government, leading to civil unrest.

 Did you know?